-Recently, the ECNL published a study that found college coaches preferred to be contacted by Email compared to SMS and Phone calls.
+Recently, the ECNL published a study that found college coaches preferred to be contacted by email compared to texting and phone calls.
+But how can you make sure that your first impression will get your foot in the door?
+Here’s a quick guide to crafting personalized, professional emails to college coaches and recruiters.

 The first thing a coach will see in their inbox is the subject line.
-To make sure they open the email, make the subject line informative.
+To make sure they open the email, make the subject line informative so they don’t have to guess.
 Always include your name and graduating class.
 You can also add your club team name and position.

 Example: